adey-px/hr-manager/README.md

 19. A click on the Logout link, accessible through Profile menu link, would log out user and end their current session.

-20. A click on the company's logo or the application's name on both top naigation bars would return all users to the Home page.
+20. A click on the company's logo or the application's name on both top navigation bars would return all users to the Home page.

+21. The application has an interactive alert fucntionality that pops up on the browser window when a user clicks on delete button.
+This functionality is a way to confirm that the user knows what he is doing in case they accidentally click on the delete button.

+22. Finally the application is equiped with capabilty to communicate to user through flash messages to show them the last major action they just performed on the application.
+The flash message has an icon X that can be used to remove flash message from screen.

-## 3.2 Features Left to Implement
+### 3.2 Features Left to Implement
 1. To increase the capability of this application which would allow employees to be able to change their passwords without contacting Support team, in case they can't login to the portal as a result of forgotten password.
-They would be able to change their password or create new password through a link that would be sent to their individual's email address.
+They would be able to change their password or create new password through the link Password Reset button on Home page that would be sent to their individual's email address.

 2. Live counting of projects and customers with update on customer review to replace the static information on HR Portal Success story on Home page.